igorkll/syslbuild/gnuboxmaker_readme.md

 if the platform you need is not available in gnubox maker, you can use syslbuild (a lower-level tool for creating embedded linux builds) where you can customize the build for any hardware you are interested in and do anything with the system
 alternatively, you can fork gnubox maker and then offer a pull request
 * in the build for some platforms such as "orange pi zero 3" there are many additional dtb files that can be enabled with a file in the boot partition (or specify an alternative dtb in the file "override.txt" in the "resources/devicetree/PLATFORM" directory), so you can achieve work on similar platforms (for example, orange pi zero 2 or 2w)
 * you can enable the rootfs export function as a directory or in tar format by configuring the build for the desired CPU architecture, then you can create a script yourself that builds a kernel for your platform with kernel patches from gnubox maker (see the section "used kernel patches"), installs modules in this rootfs, builds initramfs and builds an image for your platform.
-This way you can independently export the gnubox maker project for ANY platform
+This way you can independently export the gnubox maker project for ANY platform. note that if you export rootfs for x86/x86_64, it will already contain the kernel file /kernel.img and kernel modules. don't forget to delete them if you don't need the original kernel. when exporting rootfs for ARM architectures, they will not have a kernel

 ## projects used
 * syslbuild: https://github.com/igorkll/syslbuild